Pradeepg2445/web-spider/README.md

-# web-spider
+# Web Spider
 It's a simple web page spider that can perform crawling, indexing, and filtering during the search.
+In the world of the internet, there's a handy tool called a web page spider.
+It's like a little explorer that can crawl through websites, picking out important stuff and leaving behind what's not needed.
+This spider is smart—it knows what you're looking for and brings it back to you.
+Whether you're doing research or just browsing, this spider is there to help you find what you need online.
+I used python 3 and MySql database.
+You can store the indexed data in MySql data base.